microsoft/Microsoft-365-Defender-Hunting-Queries/README.md

 # Coding guidelines and references
 The samples in this repo should include comments that explain the attack technique or anomaly being hunted.
 Whenever possible, provide links to related documentation.

-In addition, construct queries that adhere to the published [Windows Defender ATP Advanced hunting performance best practices](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-atp/advanced-hunting-best-practices-windows-defender-advanced-threat-protection).
+In addition, construct queries that adhere to the published [Microsoft Defender ATP Advanced hunting performance best practices](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-atp/advanced-hunting-best-practices-windows-defender-advanced-threat-protection).